Professional indemnity insurance explained – a simple guide to PI insurance

 How much does professional indemnity insurance cost?

-The cost varies depending on a number of factors, including the amount of cover, but Markel Direct offer PI insurance cover from £8 a month (or £78 a year) for a wide range of professionals.
+Markel Direct offers PI insurance cover from £8 a month (or £74 a year) for a wide range of professionals.
 Still confused by professional indemnity insurance?
 Call us on 0800 640 6600.
 We are professional indemnity experts and will be happy to help with any questions you might have.

 How to make a claim on professional indemnity insurance

 Knowing how and when to make a professional indemnity insurance claim can be tricky.
-Generally, you should notify your insurer when a client or customer makes a complaint that cannot easily be rectified or remedied.
+Generally, you should claim when a client or customer makes a complaint that cannot easily be rectified or remedied.
 In some cases, a refund or changes to the service may be what’s needed.
-However, if the client still isn’t happy, this is when your cover may be able to respond.
+However, if the client still isn’t happy, this is when you should make a claim.

 To make a claim, you should first contact either your broker or your insurer directly.
-If you need guidance, they will be the best point of contact, and may be able to provide advice on how to informally resolve the problem, or they can advise you of your next steps.
+If you need advice, they will be the best point of contact, and may be able to provide advice that means you don’t need to claim, or they can advise you of your next steps.
 You should also reread your policy document to ensure you’re covered.
+If you're unsure of whether a situation should be notified, it's best to let your insurer or broker know and they will respond accordingly.

 From here, you can fill out a claim form that provides your insurer with all the information they need to get the claim under way.
 They may require proof or evidence, such as emails between you and the client, to demonstrate what the problem is and why you’re claiming on your PI insurance.